MerBudd/Techiee.js/README.md

 ## <img src="https://github.com/MerBudd/Techiee.js/assets/82082386/43cc9180-c22f-4418-8949-9834a5066089" width="30" height="30" align=top> Techiee is an experimental Discord AI Chatbot based on Google's Gemini Pro.

 ## This is the JavaScript version of Techiee!
-For the much better and much more advanced version of Techiee, go to [Techiee.py](https://github.com/MerBudd/Techiee.py).
+For the much better and much more advanced version of Techiee (based on Python), go to [Techiee.py](https://github.com/MerBudd/Techiee.py).
 If you want to fork this repo, you can, but there are much better chatbots based on Gemini (including [Techiee.py](https://github.com/MerBudd/Techiee)) to fork!
 Many of Techiee.js' functions still aren't done!

 ## What is Techiee?